gpoppino/sumacli/README.md

 # Summary
-This script schedules the patching of SUMA client systems with action chains.
-An action chain for a client system includes the patching with only security patches by default and then a reboot, everything at a specified time and date.
+This script schedules the patching of SUMA client systems with action chains or a product migration to a higher service pack level.
+An action chain for a client system includes the patching with only security patches by default and then a reboot, everything at a specified date and time.

 If the patching fails for a system, the reboot is not run by the action chain.